MorphiaOrg/morphia/Migration.md

 multiple documents.
 See the [`update()`](https://docs.mongodb.com/manual/reference/method/db.collection.update/) documentation for details.
 * Iterable parameters have been changed to List.
 Lists are easier to work with and `List.of()` makes creating them from arrays, e.g., trivial
+* `@Embedded` is now only allowed on the embedded type.
+If you wish to map a specific name to a field rather than using the field name, use `@Property` on that field.